goldstack/goldstack/docs/goldstack/about/index.md

 ### Only the best tech

+We do not aim to provide starter templates for

+We provide templates and starter projects for

-We all know that in software the same problem can be solved in many different ways and that there is often heated disagreement between developers as to which technology and framework is best suited for a job.
-At Goldstack, we aim not to provide starter templates for every possible tech but instead focus on the technologies enjoy widespread adoption and support in the industry.
+We all know that in software the same problem can be solved in many different ways and that there is often heated disagreement between developers as to which technology and framework is best suited for the job.

+At Goldstack, we aim not to provide starter templates for every possible tech but instead focus on the technologies that enjoy widespread adoption and support in the industry.
 Thus we hope to save you some time having to browse around the web to compare framework X to framework Y but instead provide you with choices that are 'good enough for most circumstances'.

 ### Professional